Vietnam update: the preparations

 ACTIONS UP TILL NOW

-Below you can read which steps have been taken in our latest project in Ba Thuoc in Vietnam to ensure that their effects will last forever.
+Below you can read which steps are now in our latest project in Ba Thuoc in Vietnam to ensure that its effects are permanent.
 In this project we work together with implementing partner World Vision.

 - Official letters have been sent to all partners at district and provincial levels to inform them of the implementation of the Water Project.